Disarming a Law Enforcement Officer

 - The law enforcement officer was acting within reasonable performance of their duties

 There are many elements involved in proving guilt in a case involving disarming a police officer.
-The criminal defense attorneys at the Law Offices of Herbert I. Ellis, P.C., will ensure the prosecution is able to prove all elements or we will work for a downgrade or dismissal of your case.
+The criminal defense attorneys at Ellis Law will ensure the prosecution is able to prove all elements or we will work for a downgrade or dismissal of your case.
 There are significant risks associated with an officer disarmament arrest or indictment.
 We have the finesse and the experience in criminal defense cases such as these.
 Selecting the right defense lawyer is important as these cases can be very contentious.
-Contact our attorneys for a consultation immediately.
+Contact us online or call our office at 888-355-4752.